affeldt-aist/monae/README.md

 This file was generated from `meta.yml`, please do not edit manually.
 Follow the instructions on https://github.com/coq-community/templates to regenerate.
 --->
-# Monadic effects and equational reasoning in Coq
+# Monadic effects and equational reasoning in Rocq

 [![Docker CI][docker-action-shield]][docker-action-link]